-A. Appointment of officers and employees.
+Section 22.
+"A. Appointment of Officers and Employees

-(1) The council shall appoint by affirmative vote of three of its members the city manager, city clerk and ex officio assessor, and the collector.

-(2) The mayor shall appoint, subject to confirmation by the affirmative vote of three members of the council, all members of municipal boards, commissions, or committees, except advisory committees to the city manager.

-(3) Officers appointed by the council may appoint their own deputies when the same are necessary; subject however, to confirmation by the council.
+- (1) The Council shall appoint by affirmative vote of three of its members the City Manager and Auditor.
+(Amended 1967) - (2) The Mayor shall appoint, subject to confirmation by the affirmative vote of three members of the Council, all members of municipal boards, commissions, or committees, except advisory committees to the City Manager. - (3) Officers appointed by the Council may appoint their own deputies when the same are necessary; subject, however, to confirmation by the Council. - (4) The City Manager shall appoint all other officers and employees of the City, except as otherwise herein provided.
+(Amended 1965)

-$\S 21$

-(4) The city manager shall appoint all other officers and employees of the city, except as otherwise herein provided.

-B. Removal of officers.
+"B. Removal of Officers -

-(1) The council may remove any of its appointees at pleasure, without cause stated, or a hearing had, by the affirmative vote of four members; and may remove any of its appointees for cause, after a hearing as hereinafter provided, by the affirmative vote of three members.
-This provision shall also apply to members of municipal boards, commissions, and committees, except advisory committees to the city manager.

-(2) The city manager may remove any of the chief appointive officers, appointed by him, at pleasure, provided that:
+- (1) The Council may remove any of its appointees at pleasure, without cause stated, or a hearing had, by the affirmative vote of four members; and may remove any of its appointees for cause, after a hearing as hereinafter provided, by the affirmative vote of three members.
+This provision shall also apply to members of municipal boards, commissions, and committees, except advisory committees to the City Manager. - (2) The City Manager may remove any of the chief appointive officers, appointed by him, at pleasure, provided that - a.

-a.
 Said officer is served with at least three days written notice of the reason for such removal, which reason need not be for cause as hereinafter defined, and the time and place of a public hearing thereon.
-Such notice shall be served personally, or by publication once in the official newspaper of the city at least three days prior to the time fixed for the hearing;

-b.
-Said officer is given a public hearing on said proposed removal, which hearing may be informal;

-c.
-The city manager, after such hearing, shall determine his decision on such matter, in writing, and file such decision thereafter with the city clerk.
-Should the city manager determine to remove such officer after such hearing, his written decision shall state such fact and the reason therefor.
-Such decision shall be final and conclusive unless within ten days from the filing thereof it shall be disapproved by a resolution adopted by four affirmative votes of the council, in which case such decision shall be of no effect.
+Such notice shall be served personally, or by publication once in the offical newspaper of the City at least three days prior to the time fixed for the hearing; - b.
+Said officer is given a public hearing on said proposed removal, which hearing may be informal; - c.
+The City Manager, after such hearing, shall determine his decision on such matter in writing and file such decision thereafter with the City Clerk.
+Should the City Manager determine to remove such officer after such hearing, his written decision shall state such fact and the reason therefor.
+Such decision shall be final and conclusive unless within ten days from the filing thereof it shall be disapproved by a resolution adopted by four affirmative votes of the Council, in which case such decision shall be of no effect.

-C. Removal of deputies.
+"C. Removal of Deputies -

-(1) Deputies shall be removed by their principals in the same manner as the city manager removes the chief appointive officers appointed by him.
+(1) Deputies shall be removed by their principals in the same manner as the City Manager removes the chief appointive officers appointed by him.

-D. Removal of subordinate officers and employees.
+"D. Removal of Subordinate Officers and Employees -

-(1) The city manager shall remove all other officers and employees of the city, and procedure therefor shall be prescribed by ordinance. § 22
+(1) The City Manager shall remove all other officers and employees of the City, and procedure therefor shall be prescribed by ordinance.

-E. Removal for cause.
+"E. Removal for Cause -